TerryV8/click-count/docs/aws.md

 => Next review / Create User
 => Download .csv  # make sure to download the credencial

-- DNS, with Route 53:
-Register a domain name if need it

 Add the IAM console credentials to our local server, so Terraform can do its job.
 ```console